 Medically reviewed by Drugs.com.
 Last updated on Aug 31, 2022.

-Eczema, or atopic dermatitis, is an itchy, red skin rash.
-It is common in children between the ages of 2 months and 5 years.
-Your child is more likely to have eczema if he also has asthma or allergies.
-Flare-ups can happen anytime of year, but are more common in winter.
-Your child could have flare-ups for the rest of his life.
+Eczema is an itchy, red skin rash.
+Eczema is common in children between the ages of 2 months and 5 years.
+Your child is more likely to have eczema if he or she also has asthma or allergies.
+Eczema is a long-term condition.
+Your child may have flare-ups from time to time for the rest of his or her life.

-What are the signs and symptoms of eczema in children?
+What are the signs and symptoms of eczema?

 Anything that increases dryness or makes your child want to scratch is a trigger.
 Triggers can cause eczema to flare up.
 The following are common triggers:

 - Frequent baths or showers can lead to dry, itchy skin.

 - Sudden temperature changes , such as cold air, dries your child's skin.
 Heat can increase sweating.
 Both can make your child itch.

 - Allergens such as dust mites and pet dander can make your child's symptoms worse.
 Pollen, mold, and cigarette smoke may also irritate his or her skin.